 You don’t need to have seen Skyfall to have gotten a good look at the Skyfall dinner suit.
-Daniel Craig has already worn his dark navy Tom Ford O’Connor dinner suit in plenty of other appearances, such as the Olympic opening ceremony and in a pre-taped sketch for Saturday Night Live.
+Daniel Craig has already worn his midnight blue Tom Ford O’Connor dinner suit in plenty of other appearances, such as the Olympic opening ceremony and in a pre-taped sketch for Saturday Night Live.
 On all the Skyfall posters the dinner suit looks like a bright navy, but the photos on the posters have been enhanced and doctored.
-The dinner suit doesn’t look nearly so bright in the film, even in the daylight scenes, and it is certainly in the range of classic midnight blue.
+The dinner suit doesn’t look nearly so bright in the film, even in the daylight scenes, and it is certainly in the range of classic midnight blue and not light navy.
 In the casino’s yellow lighting it looks blacker than black does under that lighting, and actual black would come out looking somewhere between brown and green.
 The cloth has a bit of a sheen that suggests mohair.

 The dinner jacket is very closely fitted and just a bit too short, providing the fashionable “iconic for 2012” look that costume designer Jany Temime aimed for, as she mentioned to the Associated Press.
 The shoulders are straight and narrow with roped sleeveheads.
 It’s a traditional button one with a shawl collar, faced in black satin silk.
 Also in black satin silk are the buttons and pocket jettings.
 The dinner jacket has three buttons on the cuffs and a single vent, a first for Bond on a dinner jacket.
 I’m not sure the reason why a single vent was chosen; it’s too sporty for semi-formal wear and it’s really only something Americans do.
 It’s the only non-traditional detail in the outfit.
 The trousers have a traditional fit with a long rise and tapered legs, as opposed to the tight-fitting, low-rise trousers on the regular lounge suits in the film.
 The trousers have plain hems.